JetBrains/intellij-sdk-docs/tutorials.md

 This section contains a set of step-by-step tutorials which some aspects of work with *IntelliJ Platform*.

-To set up development environment and get started please refer to the [Basics](basics.md) section.
+To set up the development environment and get started please refer to the [Basics](basics.md) section.

-More detailed explanation of the API components can be found in the [Architecture Reference Guide](reference_guide.md).
+A more detailed explanation of the API components can be found in the [Architecture Reference Guide](reference_guide.md).